openwallet-foundation/credo-ts-ext/packages/rest/README.md

 run()
 ```

-In case of an event, we will sent the event to the webhookUrl with the topic of the event added to the url.
+In case of an event, we will sent the event to the webhookUrl with the topic of the event added to the url (http://test.com/{topic}).

 So in this case when a connection event is triggered, it will be sent to: http://test.com/connections